bhk/scam/reference.md

 Some of these subordinate types are overlapping sets.
 For example, `1` is equivalent to `[1]` (and `[[1]]` and so on).
 But mostly they are disjoint.
-For example, each data record can be distinguished from any other data record, and from a hash map, and from a vector.
-Non-empty hash maps and vectors are also disjoint.
-(The empty string, also called `nil`, also represents an empty hash, an empty vector, and false.)
+For example, each data record can be distinguished from any other data record, vector, or dictionary.
+Non-empty vectors and dictionaries also disjoint.
 This allows SCAM to display values in a more meaningful way.

 ### Numbers